 Bill of Lading

-A non-negotiable bill of lading specifies a consignee to receive the goods, and does not represent ownership of the goods.
-The shipment must go to and from the parties listed on the bill of lading, and cannot be transferred or delivered to a recipient not named on the document."
+A non-negotiable bill of lading specifies a consignee to receive the shipment and does not represent ownership of the goods.
+The shipment must go to and from the parties listed on the bill of lading and cannot be transferred or delivered to someone not listed on the document.

-If you are exporting to a consignee on a letter of credit, you want to use bill of lading as an exchange for payment - Stephanie Sherrod, licensed customs broker and supply chain expert
+If you are exporting to a consignee on a letter of credit, you want to use the bill of lading as an exchange for payment - Stephanie Sherrod, licensed customs broker and supply chain expert

 Certificate of Conformity